jaydenpark0118/my-summer-in-markdown/README.md

 <p>I played a lot of tennis with my friends and coach this summer.
 I developed many different skills and sharpened my overall ability. </p>

 ### DisneyLand
-<p>I went to DisneyLand with my family this summer which was very fun.</p>
+<p>I went to DisneyLand with my family this summer which was very fun.
+My favorite rides are Indiana Jones and Pirates of the Caribbean.</p>

 ### Summer Playlist
 <ol>